Nayeem-Bhuiyan/Nodejs_Jwt_Role_Based_Authentication/README.md

 # Nodejs_Jwt_Role_Based_Authentication

+# Create database table in mysql according to the (database.sql)

-From Inside of (Project) Folder run
+# From Inside of (Project) Folder run command in cmd or vscode terminal

 1 npm install

 2 npm start

-From inside of (client) folder run
+# From inside of (client) folder run command in cmd or vscode terminal

 1 npm install